spacemanspiff/uLoader/readme.txt

 Features:
 ---------

+- Support to load games from DVD with alternative DOL (press '2' without USB device or press the DVD icon from the upper-right corner in the selection game screen)

 - New dev/mload and EHCI module based in interruptions.
 New cIOS based in IOS 38 base (I have done test reading 21000+ seconds without errors).
   See operational mode below.